ROCKPORT-FULTON NAMED MUSIC FRIENDLY TEXAS CERTIFIED COMMUNITY

 RISING EYES OF TEXAS EXHIBIT TO FEATURE COLLEGIATE ARTISTS FROM ACROSS TEXAS

 ROCKPORT, Texas (Feb.
-13, 2025) — Rising Eyes of Texas, a yearly collegiate juried exhibition showcasing paintings, sculptures, video art, prints, and more by select Texas undergraduate and graduate visual arts students, returns to Rockport Center for the Arts (RCA) March 7–April 20.
+13, 2025) — Rising Eyes of Texas, presented by the Christopher & Jessica Giesey – Rising Eyes of Texas Scholarship Fund is a yearly collegiate juried exhibition showcasing paintings, sculptures, video art, prints, and more by select Texas undergraduate and graduate visual arts students that returns to Rockport Center for the Arts (RCA) March 7–April 20.

 Hosted annually since 2007, this year’s show features the work of 33 artists from 13 universities and colleges across Texas, including The University of Texas, Texas A&M University, Texas State University, and the University of North Texas.
 The exhibition will be held in the McKelvey Charitable Fund Gallery and is free and open to the public.